christophermadsen/iconography_dl_baseline/README.md

     python train_vgg.py

 This will run the training for the amount of epochs stated in the file.
-Training the models with 200 epochs will take approximately 14 hours for strategy 2, and approximately 84 hours for strategy 1 and 3.
+Training the models with 200 epochs will take approximately 14 hours for strategy 2, and approximately 84 hours for strategy 1 and 3 (on computer architecture similar to the one used in the thesis).

 After the model(s) is done training, it will save the weights and training metrics in the ```best_vgg_(model number)_strategy``` folder.